DerekStrickland/katacoda-scenarios/secure-consul-on-kubernetes/step5.md

 `export CONSUL_HTTP_ADDR=https://127.0.0.1:8501`{{execute interrupt T1}}

-Now, export the CA file from the Kubernetes secrets store so that you can pass it to the CLI.
+Export the CA file from Kubernetes so that you can pass it to the CLI.

 `kubectl get secret consul-ca-cert -o jsonpath="{.data['tls\.crt']}" | base64 --decode > ca.pem`{{execute T1}}